techbhaskar/Spring-with-Spring-Boot/README.md

 # 1) Spring core module
 Core module contains the subsequent features

-	1.1)	Core: This module contains IoC and Dependency features 1.2)	Bean: This module contains BeanFactory
+* [Core](spring-ioc/Readme.md): This module contains IoC and Dependency features
+* [Bean](spring-dependency/Readme.md): This module contains BeanFactory

        1.3) Context: This module contains the ApplicationContext interface 1.4) SpEL: This module contains the expression language for querying and manipulating an object graph at runtime.
 # 2) AOP (Aspect Oriented Programming)

        2.1) AOP: This module provides support to integrate with AspectJ, which will define method-interceptors and pointcuts